Basic Pinewood Derby Car Building Instructions

 Reject it if the wheel noticeably wobbles from side to side or if it only spins for a few seconds.
 Roll each wheel on a flat, dry, clean surface.
 The wheel should roll in a straight line and not wobble.
 Reject any that follow a curved path or that wobble.

-You can make the wheels faster by sanding the tread area to remove high marks and other imperfections and by removing the step from the outer hub.
+You can make the wheels faster by sanding the tread area to remove high marks and other imperfections and by removing the step from the outer hub (removing the hub step may be illegal in some pinewood derby races).
 We have wheels with these modifications already made to them.
 See our wheels or you can do it yourself with our tools.
-Remove the step from the outer hub with our Pro Hub Shaver.
-Sand the wheel tread with our Pro Wheel Mandrel.
-Polish the wheel hub bore with our Pro Bore Polisher and wax the hub bore with our Pro Bore Wax.
+Remove the step from the outer hub with the Pro Hub Shaver.
+Sand the wheel tread with the Pro Wheel Mandrel.
+Polish the wheel hub bore with the Pro Bore Polisher and wax the hub bore with the Pro Bore Wax.

 Design your Pinewood Derby CarThe first step is to have fun thinking up a car design.
 Don’t limit your imagination, but keep in mind that the more complicated the design, the harder it will be to shape your car.
-Almost all races won't allow a car longer than the standard 7" block length so don't add anything to either end of the car.
-Your car should be under 4" high to clear the finish timers at the end of the track (some rules restrict the height to 3").
-Check your rules for other restrictions.
+Very few races allow a car longer than the standard 7" block length so don't add anything to either end of the car.
+Your pinewood derby car should be under 4" high to clear the finish timers at the end of the track (some rules restrict the height to 3").
+Check your race rules for other restrictions.

-An easy design is to cut your car in a wedge shape then add our plastic parts to design your car.
+An easy design is to cut your car in a wedge shape then add our plastic parts to create your car.

 Befor cutting your car, try different designs on paper until you have one that you like then trace the design on the block.
 First, make several outlines of the side of the block on a piece of paper and make marks where the axles will go.
 Now you can draw your car designs inside the tracing.
 You will notice that the axle slots have different spacings from the end of the block.
 The axle closest to the end of the block should be the rear axle.